Rotary Australia World Community Service

-Rotary Australia World Community Service (RAWCS) is an Australian non-profit public company controlled by Australian Rotarians.
+Rotary Australia World Community Service (RAWCS) is an Australian non-profit public company controlled the Australian division of Rotary International.
 Its purpose is: “Within the areas of focus of Rotary International, to enhance support services to Australian Rotarians and Rotary Clubs to assist disadvantaged communities and individuals with humanitarian aid projects.”

-Every Australian Rotary District is represented through their District Governor who is a member of the Company.
+Each Australian Rotary District is represented through their District Governor who is a member of the Company.
 This membership elects a Board of Directors to govern the company on their behalf.

 Funding Schemes

 RAWCS is registered as a charity with the Australian Charities and Not-for-profits Commission.
 It undertakes its work through three tax-deductible funds: